dseomn/rock-paper-sand/README.md

 *   Filter that media based on:
     *   Whether it's done, partially done, or to-do.
-    *   What streaming services it's available on or if it's currently in theaters, using [JustWatch](https://www.justwatch.com/)'s API.
+    *   What streaming services it's available on or if it's currently in theaters, using [JustWatch](https://www.justwatch.com/)'s unofficial API.
 This filter also adds extra information to the output to show where the media is available, and if only some episodes are available, how many.
     *   Custom string field matching.
 E.g., you can put "borrow from the library" in the `customAvailability` field, and filter on that to show media that's at the library (possibly excluding media that's also on a